-In the past, the city was known as “the most dangerous city in Colombia,” but today, the city is trying hard to erase its dark past, and now you’ll find the best cafes, bars, and restaurants in the country lining its center so if you’re a foodie you simply have to visit this vibrant city and if you’re a coffee drinker, then don’t miss a coffee farm tour from Medellin either!
+In the past, the city was known as “the most dangerous city in Colombia,” but today, the city is trying hard to erase its dark past, and now you’ll find the best cafes, bars, and restaurants in the country lining its center.
+Soo if you’re a foodie you simply have to visit this vibrant city and if you’re a coffee drinker, then don’t miss a coffee farm tour from Medellin either!

 If you’d prefer one of the tours in Medellin that’s a little more fast-paced, a bike tour of the city should do the trick.
 You can rent your own bike or book a half-day bike tour with an English-speaking guide.
 The latter is an excellent way to learn about the city’s areas, history, and traditions – and it costs just $26 USD per person!

 Taking the cable car up to Parque Arvi is another activity you should add to your Medellin itinerary.
 The journey up boasts some spectacular views of the city.
 When you reach Parque Arvi, be sure to spend a few hours here.
 It is a huge park and ecological nature with tons of waterfalls, hiking trails (12 to be exact), and even an archeological site.
 And if you’re visiting on the weekend, be sure to check out Mercado Arví – a small farmers market of about 40 stands!

 Medellin is my favorite city in all of Latin America and should be on every traveler’s Colombia Itinerary!

 Related Read: Check out my detailed itinerary for spending 1 to 5 days in Medellin!